metal3-io/metal3-docs/docs/user-guide/src/bmo/introduction.md

    [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html), some
    distributions use [ignition](https://coreos.github.io/ignition/).
-3. Optionally, network data: a secret with the network configuration that is enterpreted by the first-boot service.
+3. Optionally, network data: a secret with the network configuration that is interpreted by the first-boot service.
 In some cases, the network data is embedded in the user data instead.

 Here is a complete example of a host that will be provisioned with a CentOS 9